Squerys/filecrypt/README.md

 # filecrypt
 Easy tool to encrypt things in differents algoritms

-Currently only supports md5 and SHA-256 string encryption
+Currently supports md5, SHA-256, base64 string encryption and default windows algorithm for file encryption

 To do:
-- Add file encryption/decryption
 - Add AES-256
-- Make the gui cleaner